Remote (online) verification

 Authorisation request

-The verifier can configure the request to invoke any compliant wallet app, or define a specific wallet app that will be used to handle this authorisation request.
+The verifier can configure the request URI to invoke any registered wallet application or define a specific registered wallet application that will be used to handle this authorisation request.

 Gathering matching credentials

-The wallet determines what available credentials match the verifier’s request, authenticates the holder and requests for consent to share matching credentials with the verifier.
+The wallet determines what available mDocs match the presentation request, authenticates the holder and requests for consent to present the required information.
+Upon consent, the wallet creates a verifiable presentation(s) from matching verifiable credential(s) the holder has consented to share.

 Authorisation response